 nonce

 OPTIONAL.
 String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authorization Request to the ID Token.
-Sufficient entropy MUST be present in the nonce values used to prevent attackers from guessing values.
-One method to achieve this is to store a random value as a signed session cookie, and pass the value in the nonce parameter.
-In that case, the nonce in the returned ID Token can be compared to the signed session cookie to detect ID Token replay by third parties.
+Sufficient entropy MUST be present in the nonce values in order to prevent attackers from guessing values.
+See the implementor’s note on validating nonce values in section (foo).

 display

 OPTIONAL.
 ASCII string value that specifies how the Authorization Server displays the authentication and consent user interface pages to the End-User.
+The Authorization Server MAY attempt to detect the capabilities of the User Agent and present an appropriate display.
 The defined values are:

 page